-We used the handy dandy sprayer to paint our louvered closet doors and it made the job so much easier.
+We used the handy dandy sprayer to paint our louvered closet doors, making the job so much easier.
 I made a short video of the hubby spraying the doors.
 See it below....

 How To Paint Louvered Doors The Easy Way

-This is how the applied the paint with the paint sprayer to get the ombre look......I applied one coat of gray primer (my favorite Glidden Gripper) then one coat of white paint.
-Next I mixed a little blue paint in with the white paint and sprayed the lower two thirds of the locker.
+This is how I applied the paint with the paint sprayer to get the ombre look......I applied one coat of gray primer (my favorite Glidden Gripper) and then one coat of white paint.
+Next, I mixed a little blue paint in with the white paint and sprayed the lower two-thirds of the locker.

 I only applied one coat of each color.
 Each coat took about 10 minutes to spray on…inside and out…so easy!
 I’m thinking about all the bright colors and fun designs I could make……maybe another locker one of these days.
 Have to find one first.

-The locker was dark and drab and I wanted it to look light and airy so I gave it a sky/cloud affect.
-The JTS put casters on the locker right after I brought it home....don't know where those pics are!
+The locker was dark and drab, and I wanted it to look light and airy, so I gave it a sky/cloud effect.
+The JTS put casters on the locker right after I brought it home.....
+I don't know where those pics are!